Cubs vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Nico Hoerner and others when the Miami Marlins host the Chicago Cubs at LoanDepot park on Saturday at 4:05 PM ET.
+Luis Arraez and Nico Hoerner are among the players with prop bets for the taking when the Miami Marlins and the Chicago Cubs meet at LoanDepot park on Sunday (at 12:05 PM ET).

 Bet on this matchup or its props with DraftKings!